JohnMFB/CPE-487/LCDMemoryGame/README.md

 # Nick
 * Responsible for hand creating the arrow code of which worked flawlessly, Up arrow, down arrow, left arrow, right arrow
+* Attempts in debugging FSM for both Arrow and LCD Game

 ## Whats WAS left to do
   * Generate string of random arrow positions, calls and shows arrows in pattern